immerfroehlich/audio-juicer/README.md

     - [x] Select the kind of release before ripping.
     - [ ] Selecting a naming scheme after adding a new leads to IndexOutOfBoundException is this a bug in JavaFX???
     - [ ] Create a modal dialog to add/edit/remove  naming schemes currently this is not very user friendly (and maybe just select the default one).
+- GUI
+    - [ ] Show a dialog for not supported pregap tracks.
+- Configuration
+    - [ ] Add a few common used default naming schemes.
-- [ ] Track numbers will currently not be displayed correctly in the main view table - Fix it.
+- [x] Track numbers will currently not be displayed correctly in the main view table - Fix it.
 - [x] Pregap track (inaudible) - don't convert it to mp3.
 Remove the wav (Example: Genesis - Selling England..., Vangelis - Blade Runner)
 - [x] Add support for hidden audible pregap tracks (Example: Die Ärzte - 13)
 - [x] Selection of cdrom device